 Showcasing how other people are using their furniture also provides prospective customers with design ideas.
 This further enables faster purchase decisions and encourages people to buy the products displayed in the Instagram posts from other users.

-This is a brilliant example of how you can use user-generated social media content on your website.
+This is a brilliant example of how you can use user-generated social media content on your ecommerce website.

 Image Source: MADE.com